Actindo-AG/Documentation/OfferCookbook/04_OfferFromProductCompleteness.md

 - To set up an offer from product workflow, see [Set up an offer from product workflow](./01_Introduction.md#set-up-an-offer-from-product-workflow).
 - To create a *PIM* product trigger, see [Create a PIM product trigger](./01_Introduction.md#create-a-pim-product-trigger).

-[comment]: <> (Alte Struktur: S. bkp files)
+    > [Info] The *Completeness* property (*_pim_completeness* attribute) is an automatically set value that is calculated during each *PIM* product update, so it acts similar to workflow triggers.
+Due to this similar behavior, you cannot use the *Completeness* property as a trigger.

-[comment]: <> (completeness is a specuial case and we can not use doctrine triggers for it as it is an automatically set value that is calculated during each pim product update as well, so it acts similar to the workflow trigegrs and they would interfere/not work together)
+[comment]: <> (Fachreview: Check bitte Erklärung und ggf. verbessern/ergänzen.)